 No doubt there have been thousands of books and articles written over the last half-century or so on these matters, and my intention is certainly not to re-invent the wheel, neither to belabor the point.
 The aim of this article will be to present a general overview, cover some of the most crucial points, and in as concise a manner as possible.
-Consequently, I will be me assuming the reader has a general understanding of both history and theology, and thus will be making certain statements without citing sources, assuming common knowledge.
-Therefore if you doubt or have questions about anything below, please feel free to contact me, and I shall be happy to provide historical/scriptural sources, etc. My intentions are simply to furnish you with the information necessary to arrive at an honest, balanced, and reasonable conclusion that we can be confident in.
+Consequently, I will be me assuming the reader has a general understanding of both history and theology, and thus will be making certain statements without citing sources, assuming such info as common knowledge.
+Therefore if you doubt or have questions about anything below, please feel free to contact me, and I shall be happy to provide historical/scriptural sources, etc. My intentions are simply to furnish you with the information necessary to arrive at an honest, balanced, and reasonable conclusion that the believer may be confident in.
 Following the article I will provide a list of some of the resources which I’ve found to be helpful in researching these matters.

 I will start by stating my position.
 Because I believe that truth is not relative, and in the importance of making informed decisions, I would encourage you, even if you disagree, to continue to read, that you may at least understand the FACTS upon which my position has been reached.
 Keep in mind, this exposition primarily concerns the Bibles of the ENGLISH language, not only because this is my native tongue, but also because it’s the most universal language of the world today.

 I most typically use the King James Version but am not a “King James Only-ist”, or at least not in the strictest sense.
 I definitely believe that other translations can be used both to the saving of souls, and to one degree or another, to be inspired.
 But more on all this later…